pilotfish-git/p2o-ios-app/README.md

 }
 ```

-After emitting the `register` message, the server will respond with `register-response` with in its data:
+After emitting the `register` message, the server will respond with `register-response` with the following in its payload:
 *   `status` (string): will be either `success` or `failed`
 *   `button` (object, optional): if a button object is send, it means there is already a button registered on the server
 with this id.
 The button object will contain the following properties: